Fannn03/Fannn03/README.md

 # 💫 About Me:

 Hi 👋, I'm Irfan.
-A Junior BE NodeJS that interested with something new.
+A Junior Backend NodeJS that interested with something new.

 - 🌱 I’m currently learning **BE NodeJS & Typescript**
 - 📫 How to reach me **fann.fann771@gmail.com**